 6. Mr. Miyagi

 One of the main reasons we love Mr. Miyagi is its fun, playful energy.
-Known for its exciting spin on traditional Japanese dishes and flavours, the Windsor institution is our recommendation for where to go when you want a good, and delicious time.
+Known for its exciting spin on Japanese style dishes and flavours, the Windsor institution is our recommendation for where to go when you want a good, and delicious time.
 Our top picks from the menu include the ‘Soba Noodz’ with green tea soba noodles, sesame dressing, edamame, and shaved vegetables, and their raw bar has some fresh selections, like oysters and the sashimi of your dreams.
 No trip here is complete without a cocktail, however, with 12 cocktails to choose from — the ‘Hello Kitty Sour’ is our choice.

 Address: 99 Chapel St, Windsor VIC 3181